vvvv/The-Gray-Book/reference/extending/writing-nodes.md

 ### Namespaces
 The Namespace you specify in C# will be used as the category in VL.
 Nested namespaces (using dot syntax) will be translated to nested categories accordingly.
-The [`ImportAsIs`](https://github.com/vvvv/VL.StandardLibs/blob/main/VL.Core/src/Import/ImportAsIsAttribute.cs) allows to import only a certain namespace, thereby stripping it from the resulting VL category.
+The [`ImportAsIs`](https://github.com/vvvv/VL.StandardLibs/blob/main/VL.Core/src/Import/ImportAsIsAttribute.cs) attribute allows to import only a certain namespace, thereby stripping it from the resulting VL category.

 ### Pin Names